 In 1997, SOHU Inc. was founded by Charles Zhang as an online search company called Internet Technologies China (ITC).
 In 2003 it became SOHU Inc. Charles Zhang currently is Chairman & Chief Executive Officer at Sohu.com Ltd., Chairman of Changyou.com Ltd. (a subsidiary of Sohu.com Ltd.), and Chairman at Sogou, Inc. He is also a member of the All-China Federation of Industry & Commerce.

 Funded by / Ownership

-Sohu.com Inc., was a Delaware corporation and in 2000, it began trading on NASDAQ.
+Sohu.com Inc. was a Delaware corporation, and in 2000, it began trading on NASDAQ.
 Sohu.com Limited, a Cayman Islands company, is the successor issuer of Sohu.com Inc., which began trading on the NASDAQ on June 1, 2018.
-Sohu posts their annual reports on its Web site: First Quarter 2020 Unaudited Financial Results.
+Sohu posts its annual reports on its Web site: First Quarter 2020 Unaudited Financial Results.
 Revenue is derived through advertising.

 Analysis / Bias

 In 2019, China’s online watchdog, The Cyberspace Administration of China (The CAC), ordered Baidu, a Chinese multinational technology company based in Beijing but incorporated in the Cayman Islands, and Sohu to suspend news services for a week.
 Bloomberg reported with the headline “Baidu, Sohu Get Caught in Latest Chinese Internet Clampdown.”
 The CAC announced that “it was starting a six-month effort to eradicate “vulgar” information.”
 In other words, there is significant censorship by the government.